jglyshaw/english-to-sql/README.md

 # english-to-sql
-This program will take in english statements, create appropriate select statements and execute them.

-Lark and sqlite3 are needed to run the code.
-Code currently references a database called 'myDB.db'

-Try: 'where gender is male and age is greater than 10 give me data from people order by weight descending'
+sqlite3 and Lark are required

+Try something like:
+give me rows from tracks where Composer is Rodolfo and UnitPrice is less than 1 with columns Name and Bytes ordered by Bytes

+in tracks delete items where Composer is Rodolfo